 - For the Top Layer: In a small bowl, sprinkle gelatin over water and let stand 5 minutes.
 Place white chocolate in a bowl and set aside.
 Bring 1/2 cup cream to simmer in a small saucepan.
 Remove from heat.
 Add gelatin mixture and stir until fully dissolved.
 Pour cream mixture over the white chocolate and whisk until fully melted and smooth.
 Cool to room temp, stirring occasionally.

-- Carefully run thin knife around edges of pan and remove sides.
+- Serve chilled; carefully run thin knife around edges of pan and gently release sides.
 Garnish as desired and slice to serve.

 We all scream ice-cream.
 With DQ ice-cream fudgy crunchies in the middle: